zoharehan/tlixhypatia/README.md

 ### Score Standard ###
 - If the value of the question has a type of correct, then the score is 100
 - Otherwise, the score is 0 (whether it be math-error, parser-error, etc...)
+- NO other score is accepted from 0 to 100 exclusive

 ### Admin Info ###